 A month ago, I had a strong emotional breakdown.
 Yesterday, I was missing playing Minecraft.

-The last time I played it (almost 6 months from that) I made a promise not to play it ever again, mainly because without self-control it consumes hours and hours of your time.
+The last time I played it (almost 6 months from that) I made a promise not to play it ever again, mainly because without self-control it becomes a time sink.
 The game has no specific objective and is based on adventure, so you always have something to do or try.

-Yesterday, I heard one of the songs that compose the game’s soundtrack and I felt an urge to play the game again – by the way, you should really check the whole album because most of the songs are adorable.
+Yesterday, I heard one of the songs that compose the game’s soundtrack and I felt an urge to play the game again – by the way, you should listen the whole album because most of the songs are adorable.

 Minecraft is just a game, and I played just a demo of it.
 It’s amazing how a modest (indie) game can model so closely life itself.
-The game really is just blocks with different aspects interacting with each other.
+The game really is just blocks interacting with each other.
 Yet again, life is just atoms and energy interactions.
-See?
-That’s the beauty: I described a game but I could have described a life with the exact same text.
+That’s the beauty of this metaphor.

 Focus on living experiences and not on collecting stuff.
 Stuff is left behind but experiences are part of you.
 Remember, you can’t see it but the clock is ticking… :)